nrjc/LEOC/README.md

 ```
 examples/matlab/run_margins.m
 ```
+These contains the linearised version of the swingup environment about the unstable equilibrium point for the linear and the rbf controllers.

+To run the file, a matlab installation is required, and setting the working directory to be examples/matlab and running the script should yield margins for both systems.
 #### Further stability analysis
 The data from the stability analysis in `Figure 6` could be obtained by running the following script
 ```